itselixx14/vistaupdatefix/README.md

 Please ensure you are running the script as administrator on Windows Vista x64 SP2.

-The script is titled "RUN-AS-ADMIN.bat"
+The script is titled "vistaupdatefix.bat"

-Right click it and select Run as administrator.
+It will automatically request administrative privileges thanks to this script: https://sites.google.com/site/eneerge/scripts/batchgotadmin